isurunuwanthilaka/isurunuwanthilaka.github.io/_posts/2021-08-26-not-now-when.md

 ##### Another approach to life?

 So we can't get away from this fear, unless we understand the values of life.
-Actually the problem is what are the things we define valueble as in our lives.
+Actually the problem is what are the things we define valuable as in our lives.

 At my age (of 26), normally what I tend to see valuable is education, profession, house, car or relationships I have or had, close friends and family.
-But the issue is all these are out of my controll or atleast less controll.
-You might argue that my education is solely my resposibility , but is this a valid point in this pandemic.
+But the issue is all these are out of my control or atleast less control.
+You might argue that my education is solely my responsibility , but is this a valid point in this pandemic.
 No right!

 So what if we can detach from atleast few things which are not that much important or less valuable in life?

-Yes, we need a house to live, car to drive but should we live for them, no right? we don't need to. same applies to friends, family and realationships to 'some extend'.
+Yes, we need a house to live, car to drive but should we live for them, no right? we don't need to. same applies to friends, family and relationships to 'some extend'.

 The only way to live life to fullest is defining the 'inside' or 'me' or 'the mighty mind'.
-It is the hardest and core issue we all have and the barrer we are separated from the 'happiness'.
+It is the hardest and core issue we all have and the barrier we are separated from the 'happiness'.

 I think, the only valuable things are in mind, physical world is much fragile and temporary - but not going to buddhist philosophy here.

 ##### Clearing thoughts!

-So how can peel off the unnessary stuff from the life and keep only the things what we want?
+So how can peel off the unnecessary stuff from the life and keep only the things what we want?

 Following questions will help to enhance the value of life?